dominikzorgnotti/transform-vmware-product-builds-to-json/README.md

 ## Disclaimer

-This is not an official VMware repository and in not linked in official capacity to my employment at VMware.
+This is not an official VMware repository and in no way linked in official capacity to my employment at VMware.